 - Approved in 2013 for RMS

-The exact mechanism by which Tecfidera, or dimethyl fumarate, exerts its therapeutic effects in MS is not known.
+The exact means by which Tecfidera® (dimethyl fumarate) exerts its effects in MS is not known.
 The medication has been shown to activate a pathway involved in the cellular response to oxidative stress, which is induced by inflammation.
-However, it is unclear whether this pathway activation plays a role in the impact Tecfidera has on the MS disease process.12
+However, it is unclear whether this pathway activation plays a role in Tecfidera’s impact on the MS disease process.4

-In 2017, the prescribing information for Tecfidera was amended to direct physicians to obtain a complete blood-cell count and to measure liver enzymes and other values before initiating the drug.
-Additionally, warnings were added to the prescribing information, noting that progressive multifocal leukoencephalopathy (PML), a rare but serious brain infection, and liver injury have occurred in people taking Tecfidera.12
+In 2017, the prescribing information for Tecfidera was revised to include direction to obtain a complete blood cell count and to measure liver enzymes and other values before initiating the medication.
+Additionally, warnings were added to the prescribing information noting that progressive multifocal leukoencephalopathy (PML), a rare but serious brain infection, and liver injury, have occurred in people taking Tecfidera.4